alxbrb13/croco-eddy/README.md

 Keys `BULK_FLUX`, `BULK_LMD` and `BULK_SM_UPDATE` should be DEFINED , keys `ANA_STFLUX`,`ANA_SMFLUX`,`IN_REAL_WIND`,`IN_REAL_STFLUX` and `IN_REALSRFLUX` should NOT be defined

-Current feedback option is available with key `CFB_STRESS`.
-This configuration was not tested in Barboni et al (2024), but comparison is shown in Fig.5.4 and 5.5 in Barboni, A. (2023), [PhD manuscript] Surface and subsurface evolution of mesoscale eddies under atmospheric forcing: case study in the
+Current feedback option is available with key `CFB_STRESS` ( This configuration is not tested in Barboni et al (2024))
-Mediterranean Sea
-Thermal current feedback (ocean current retroaction on the thermal flux) is available (but not tested) with key `CFB_STRESS`

 ### Simulations with direct air-sea flux forcing (no COARE parametrization)